Trump's backslapping diplomacy gives way to sterner talks with Merkel

-Washington (CNN)President Donald Trump's backslapping diplomacy with France's President Emmanuel Macron is expected to give way to an altogether frostier encounter with another European ally, Chancellor Angela Merkel of Germany, at the White House on Friday.
+Washington (CNN)President Donald Trump's backslapping diplomacy with French President Emmanuel Macron gave way to an altogether more businesslike encounter with another European ally, German Chancellor Angela Merkel, at the White House on Friday.

+Both sides insisted relations between Germany and the United States remain strong, and Trump offered effusive praise for his counterpart, calling the longest-serving European leader an "extraordinary woman" during a news availability.

+But the differences between the two visits were stark, and there was little to indicate Merkel had successfully swayed Trump on an array of issues, such as Iran and trade.

+And he would not commit to extending an exemption on steel and aluminum tariffs, which he applied last month.

+"The President will decide, that is very clear," Merkel said through a translator when asked whether Trump would continue to exempt the European Union from the tariffs.

-If Macron represented a friendly, if assertive, voice on matters of deep European concern, Merkel is prepared to act as the stern enforcer on issues like trade and the Iran nuclear deal, even if expectations of swaying Trump remain low.
+If Macron represented a friendly, if assertive, voice on matters of deep European concern, Merkel arrived at the White House prepared to act as the stern enforcer on issues such as trade and the Iran nuclear deal, even if expectations of swaying Trump remain low.

-"Look forward to meeting with Chancellor Angela Merkel of Germany today," Trump tweeted Friday morning.
-"So much to discuss, so little time!
-It will be good for both of our great countries!"
+When the two leaders appeared before reporters, there was none of the arm-grabbing or dandruff-flicking that colored Trump's interactions with Macron.
+They did, however, manage to avoid the awkwardness of their first meeting a year ago.

+Speaking to reporters at the start of their talks, Trump insisted the pair's relationship is chummier than it may appear.

+"We actually have had a great relationship right from the beginning, but some people didn't understand that," he said in the Oval Office.
+"But we understand it, and that's what's important."

+Indeed, the leaders appeared happy to see each other when Merkel's limousine arrived at the West Wing.
+Trump kissed her twice on the cheek, and later opened his remarks by congratulating her on her narrow election victory earlier this year.
+Later, they shook hands twice in the Oval Office, avoiding a repeat of Merkel's last visit a year ago, when Trump avoided a handshake.

-Trump's enthusiasm aside, the differences between the two visits were already apparent.
-Macron was treated to two dinners with Trump and his wife, a grand military welcome, hours of talks and an opera performance.
-Merkel, meanwhile, is coming just for lunch.
+The warmth aside, the differences between Merkel's visit and the elaborate display of friendship offered to Macron this week were apparent.
+Macron was treated to a grand military welcome, hours of talks, two dinners with Trump and his wife and an opera performance.
+Merkel, meanwhile, just came for lunch.

-Some officials in Berlin had hoped Merkel might be treated to a grander welcome, but are pressing forward with what is on offer.
+Some officials in Berlin had hoped Merkel might be treated to a grander welcome but pressed forward with what was on offer.
 Merkel and Macron coordinated their approaches toward Trump before departing for Washington, according to aides.
 They are both pushing Trump to back off threats to scrap the Iran nuclear deal and soften his approach on trade.
 But unlike Macron, who participated with the US in coordinated airstrikes on Syria earlier this month, Merkel doesn't have a major piece of teamwork to tout.

+On Iran, Trump refused to rule out military action should Tehran resume its nuclear program, and did not offer any indication of his intentions for withdrawing from the nuclear deal.

+"I don't talk about whether or not I'd use military force.
+It's not appropriate to be talking about.
+But I can tell you this, they will not be doing nuclear weapons, that I can tell you," Trump said.
+"They're not going to be doing nuclear weapons.
+You can bank on it."

-Like all leaders in countries where Trump remains deeply unpopular, she faces a balance in how much to embrace Trump, and how much to scold him.
-Over the course of their rocky 15-month relationship, Merkel has largely gravitated toward the scolding.
+Like all leaders in countries where Trump remains deeply unpopular, Merkel faces a balance in how much to embrace Trump and how much to scold him.
+Over the course of their rocky 15-month relationship, Merkel has largely gravitated toward scolding.
 Shortly after he entered office, she explained the Geneva Convention to him over the phone after he ordered a ban on US entry from certain Muslim-majority countries.
 And during summit talks in the spring, she forcefully pressed him to remain in the Paris climate accord.

 Trump has chafed at the treatment, and relations between Washington and Berlin have suffered.
 The two leaders went more than five months without a phone call earlier this year, an extraordinary silence that would have been unthinkable during the years when Merkel was the closest US ally in Europe.